© copyright Jane Allen

 “A Boat Called Annalise”,

 Lynne Hjelmgaard was born in New York City and lives in London.
 She taught Creative Art for children in various schools and institutions before she started writing poetry.
 She left the States in 1990 for the second time and has been living permanently in the U.K. since 2011.
 As a result of crossing the Atlantic in a sailboat with her husband she wrote poems that were later collected in Manhattan Sonnets.
 After her husband died in 2006, she received a residency grant for the Danish Academy in Rome where she wrote poems that later appeared in The Ring.
-A new book, A Boat called Annalise, is forthcoming with Seren in 2016.
+A Boat Called Annalise was published with Seren Books in 2016 and A Second Whisper will be published with Seren Books Sept.30, 2019. see Seren Books for availability.

 Her sensibility is one of honed transience, from the last fluttering of the American immigrant experience still hovering over its native born generations to the peripatetic circumstances that have kept her in motion in adulthood.
 As a poet, Hjelmgaard mines both the stored experience of changing scenes – of light and languages, of sea alternating with land – and the immediacy of the voyager who travels light, who receives only to release again, who sees and names, who breathes in and having left attachment behind like some too-heavy belonging, breathes out.